-Shortly afterwards, somewhere over Maine, we gave the Buccaneer the planned fuel top-up.
+Shortly afterwards, somewhere over Maine, we gave the Buccaneer the planned fuel top-up - plus the extra needed to compensate for the head wind we had experienced.
 This refuel was in one of the USAF's assigned refuelling areas and, as we were listening to Air Traffic Control, we realised we were not alone in the area: a USAF KC-135 tanker was also operating there.
 It wasn't long before the KC-135 captain recognized that he was in company with an RAF crew: it transpired that he was ex-Victor tanker captain Alan Kearney on a two-year exchange tour with the USAF.
-We had a short conversation and then prepared to go our separate ways - the Buccaneer on its own to Florida and us back to Goose Bay..
+We had a short conversation and then prepared to go our separate ways - the Buccaneer on its own to Florida and us back to Goose Bay.

 Almost immediately Paul Greenaway, my navigator, reported yet another problem, confirmed by the Buccaneer navigator: the headwind component of the jet stream at our operating height was averaging out at an astonishing 200 knots, not the 120 knots that had been forecast.
 By that time the clouds below had melted completely away and visibility in all directions was unlimited.
 We were approaching the point overhead New York City, where several civilian airways cross, when the Buccaneer pilot said on the air-to-air radio that they would definitely need another top-up if they were to reach their destination.
 I made some rapid fuel calculations in consultation with the navigators on both aircraft, and it was immediately obvious that if we gave the Buccaneer the extra fuel he needed, we would not have sufficient fuel to return to Goose Bay even with a 200 knot tailwind.
 Either we had to take the Buccaneer back to Goose Bay with us, or we had to go all the way to Florida with him.
 I could sense the bated breaths of my crew as I thought through all the implications and then made another decision: "Captain to crew - let's go to Florida".